I’ve got a great idea for a project. But is my group even eligible for a grant?

-Most funders – including The National Lottery Community Fund – will only fund organisations to run a project, not individual people.
+Most funders – including The National Lottery Community Fund – will typically only fund organisations to run a project, not individual people.
 So let’s look at what it takes to be eligible for one of our grants…

 What does my organisation need in place?